 Speaking of results, what do studies say about the effectiveness of Finasteride, and how should trans patients interpret these findings?

 There’s no doubt the DHT does decrease with the use of Finasteride, as demonstrated in studies from the time of FDA approval for the drug.
-In fact, serum DHT levels fell on average of 70% in men taking Finasteride after just 42 days of treatment.
+In fact, serum DHT levels fell on average of 70% in men taking Finasteride (high dose) after just 42 days of treatment.

 The more important question is whether these reduced DHT levels actually resulted in the improvement of existing hair quality and whether hair loss trends slowed or stopped during clinical trials.

-In another study, researchers found that men with moderate androgenetic alopecia saw significant slowing of hair loss progression, while self-administered assessments of hair growth were generally positive.
+In another study, researchers found that men with moderate androgenetic alopecia saw a significant slowing of hair loss progression, while self-administered assessments of hair growth were generally positive.
 From an objective point of view, noticeable hair growth was observed for nearly 50% of men in the study.

 With these impressive results in clinical settings — plus plenty of anecdotal evidence to follow — it’s clear why many trans men (FTM) are eager to try Finasteride in their efforts to maintain healthy hair throughout the transitioning process.